Ko Pouerua Te Maunga

 Tihei Mauri Ora

-Member of Ngati Rahiri, look to Te Ra, the first born son of Maikuku and Hua as our ancestral reference point, the basis on which we differentiates our selves from the other hapu stemming from the marriage.
-Te Ra’s is a great grandson of Rahiri, the more remote ancestor who ties the whole of Ngapuhi together.
+Members of Ngati Rahiri, look to Te Ra, the first-born son of Maikuku and Hua as our ancestral reference point, the basis on which we differentiate ourselves from the other hapu stemming from the marriage.
+Te Ra is the great-grandson of Rahiri, the more remote ancestor who ties the whole of Ngapuhi together.

-Maikuku had an elder sibling Uewhati, however moved away from Taiamai and settled in the west, being the founding ancestor over there.
-However, Te Ra had a double claim to the land he handed on to his descendants.
-Through his mother’s mother and his paternal grand-father, he was also descended in a senior line from Tahuhunui-o-rangi, focal ancestor of Ngai Tahuhu, the tribe which controlled Pouerua and Waitangi at the time of Maikuku’s marriage.
-Thus in the 19th century Ngati Rahiri held its land in the central Bay of Islands by rights of inheritance and occupation from both Ngai Tahuhu and Ngati Rahiri.
+Te Ra had a double claim to the land that he handed on to his descendants.
+Through his mother’s mother and his paternal grandfather, he was also descended in a senior line from Tahuhunui-o-rangi, the famous ancestor of Ngai Tahuhu, the tribe which controlled Pouerua and Waitangi at the time of Maikuku’s marriage.
+Thus in the 19th century, Ngati Rahiri held its land in the central Bay of Islands by rights of inheritance and occupation from both Ngai Tahuhu and Ngati Rahiri.

-The hapu Ngati Rahiri subsumes two closely related hapu , Te Matarahurahu and Ngati Kawa.
-Te Matarahurahu, is defined by reference to the ancestor Kauteawha, great-grandson of Te Ra, who was renown as a fighting chief in the campaigns that ousted Ngati Miru and Wahineiti from the Waimate area.
+The hapu Ngati Rahiri subsumes two closely related hapu, Te Matarahurahu and Ngati Kawa.
+Te Matarahurahu, is defined by reference to the ancestor Kauteawha, great-grandson of Te Ra, who was renowned as a fighting chief in the campaigns that ousted Ngati Miru and Wahineiti from the Waimate area.
 The name of this hapu (fern-face) derives from the bracken used to cover Kauteawha’s face after he was killed in battle as a warrior.
-Ngati Kawa, bears an ancestors name, Kawa, being the eldest son of Tahuhunui-o-rangi; might the hapu have chosen so distant an ancestor to stress their long history of occupancy?
-There are hints in tribal records that the name Ngati Rahiri was already in use or adopted by Kauteawha, “Haruru ana te moana o pewhairangi, ko Kauteawha, ko Ngati Rahiri” .
+Ngati Kawa, bears an ancestor's name, Kawa, being the eldest son of Tahuhunui-o-rangi; appropriate that Ngati Kawa as a hapu have chosen so distant an ancestor to stress their long history of occupancy.